9 ways to reduce your data transfer

 Find the balance between low file size and good image quality for your website.
 Sirv serves images at 80% quality by default, which gives good quality yet small file size.

-If 80% is more than your website needs, you can reduce data transfer by lowering the quality percentage.
+If 80% is more than your website needs, you can reduce bandwidth usage by lowering the quality percentage.

 If you feel like 80% doesn't look high quality enough, try increasing it, but not higher than 90% because file size increases dramatically, without any noticeable quality improvement:

 Try more comparisons to help decide which image quality best meets your needs.

 Try changing your image quality simply by adding the q parameter to your image URL or adjust the quality in your Sirv account: